 The Company continuously monitors all assets subject to ECLs.
 In order to determine the stage of the ECL calculation under the general approach, the Company must assess whether there has been a significant increase in credit risk since initial recognition.
 Qualitative and quantitative information are used to analyze credit risk.
 These include a variety of sources such as multiple external credit rating sources like by Moody's and Standards and Poor ratings agencies, changes in general macroeconomic conditions including but not limited to the GDP, unemployment rates, interest rates and debt ratios, historical and current payment defaults and other financial information releases.
-There has been no significant increase in credit risk or default for financial assets during the year.
+During 2020, the nation underwent a dramatic shift in economic status due to the outbreak of the COVID-19 global pandemic.
+The credit rating of the nation's sovereign debt weakened, unemployment levels increased and the gross domestic product linked to the country's main industry of tourism faced historic pressures as a result of government mandated restrictions.
+As a result of this analysis, the Company has determined that there has been a significant increase in credit risk for all Bahamas Government Registered Stock and government affiliated bonds and notes.
+Due to the increased risk, the expected credit loss for these investments has been transitioned to the Stage 2: lifetime credit loss calculation.